codership/documentation/galeracluster/source/kb/setting-selinux-policy.rst

 .. rst-class:: article-stats

-   Length: 345 words; Published: October 20, 2019; Category: Security; Type: Best Practices
+   Length: 345 words; Published: June 24, 2015; Updated: October 20, 2019; Category: Security; Type: Best Practices

 Security-Enhanced Linux (SELinux) is a security module of the Linux kernel for all distributions.
 It supports access control security policies.
 When you first install Galera Cluster, unless you disable or configure SELinux properly, it will prevent communications between Galera nodes.
 In order to enable replication on the node, unless you disable SELinux, you will need a policy for Galera so that SELinux wil recognize cluster activities as legitimate.